traefik/traefik/docs/content/observability/tracing/instana.md

 _Required, Default=42699_

-Local Agent port instructs reporter to send spans to the instana-agent at this port.
+Local Agent port instructs reporter to send spans to the Instana Agent listening on this port.

 ```yaml tab="File (YAML)"
 tracing: